-Once your dentist has diagnosed the condition and has advised an extraction (removal) for your wisdom tooth, there are a few things which you need to know before you undergo the procedure.
+Once your dentist has diagnosed the condition and has advised a wisdom tooth extraction, there are a few things that you need to know before you undergo the procedure.
 Like,

 - You have to inform the oral surgeon about any health issues or medications that you might be taking.

-- It is adviseable to take an off from school, college or work on the day the procedure is scheduled.
+- It is advisable to take an off from school, college, or work on the day the procedure is scheduled.

 - Request your surgeon if the procedure can be scheduled during the morning hours and do have a good and filling breakfast.